-Leaving sexist expectations of a man’s world along with rolling eyes and bye bye bye’s ( haha that was corny- but so is sexism) At the heart, soul, back bone, and mastermind of it all is founder Ebonnie Rowe.
-Who’s boss lady attitude has made her mission of breaking down barriers for women in the music industry possible, started her journey in 1993 by creating Each one Teach one, a mentorship group connecting black youth with professionals, allowing them to create opportunities for a successful life.
-1995 she formed PhemPhat entertainment group which produced Honey Jam, if you don’t know already it’s a showcase of young female talent around Canada and a multitude of musical genre’s, that strives to crush the male dominating music industry by setting up females for success and opportunities that can make their careers fly to it’s highest potential.
+Leaving sexist expectations of a man’s world along with rolling eyes and bye bye bye’s ( haha that was corny- but so is sexism.)
+At the heart, soul, back bone, and mastermind of it all is founder Ebonnie Rowe.
+Who’s boss lady attitude has made her mission of breaking down barriers for women in the music industry possible.
+She started her journey in 1993 by creating Each one Teach one, a mentorship group connecting black youth with professionals, allowing them to create opportunities for a successful life.
+In 1995 she formed PhemPhat entertainment group which produced Honey Jam, a showcase of young female talent around Canada for a multitude of musical genre’s, striving to crush the male dominating music industry by setting up females for success and opportunities that can make their careers fly to it’s highest potential.

 Although funding can be a struggle year to year, Rowe made it a point to build a team of loyal supporters that has helped her make it to the 20 year mark of Honey Jam, yes you saw that right, 20 YEARS!
 It certainly takes a hell of a woman to carry such an elaborate event for 20 years with minimum funding, but with amazing support from names like Nelly Furtado (NelStar), Manifesto, TD Bank, Flow 93.5, Vibe 105, Universal Music Canada, Jully Black, Divine Brown and so much more, Honey Jam produces nothing less than a high quality of experience for all her artists by providing opportunities like:

 - preforming and representing Honey Jam Canada in Barbados

 - attend a free music industry workshop at Harris Institute